Post

 Let’s look at an example:

 Likewise, d3.max returns the maximum.
-But what happens when the array, for which we would like to compute the maximum, contains objects?
+But what happens when the array for which we want to compute the maximum contains objects?
 We can use an accessor function to retrieve a specific object property and transform it.
-In the following example, accessor
+In the following example, the accessor

 Let’s look at an example: